tlvaldepena/vectorsurv.org/_docs/tick/pool.md

     ![Collapsible arrow icon](/assets/images/docs/action-button-expand.png):
     Opens subtable to view species details.

+- **Generating New Pools:** These fields only appear when generating new pools.

-- **Count/Count per Pool**: The total number of specimens in this pool/each pool (if generating batches of more than one pool).
-If this pool has specimens from more than one site, the number of specimens from the primary site (**Site Code** column) will be determined from this value.
+  - **Total Count:** The total number of specimens in this pool/across all pools (if generating batches of more than one pool).
+Minimum of 1.

+  - **Max Pool Size:** The maximum size of each pool to be generated.
+Minimum of 1.
+For example, if generating pools for 125 specimens total with a max pool size of 50, there will be two pools of 50 to make 100 and one leftover pool of 25 to meet the total count.

-- **\# of Pools:** The number of pools to generate.
-This field only appears when creating new pool(s).
+  - **\# of Pools:** View-only field.
+The number of pools to be generated.

+- **Updating a single pool:**

+  - **Count:** The total number of specimens in this pool.
+Minimum of 1.

 ---